folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Select whether multiple lost item fee notices are bundled together:

 * To bunch all a patron’s open lost item fees together in one email (processed at 11:59pm) choose **Send overnight with multiple lost item fee charges by patron.** The template you select should be configured for multiple loans.
-* To send notices throughout the day (typically processed every five minutes, with a separate notice for each fee/fine charged) choose **Send throughout the day with one lost item fee charge per notice.** The template you select should  be configured for single loans.
+* To send notices throughout the day (typically processed every five minutes, with a separate notice for each fee/fine charged) choose **Send throughout the day with one lost item fee charge per notice.** The template you select should not be configured for multiple loans.

 **Lost item returned - fee(s) adjusted.** The notice is sent when the event is triggered, i.e. when the lost item is checked in.